Learning Disability Partnership Board (LDPB)

 - To be active in supporting key issues that affect people’s lives – these are decided on at the beginning of each year.

-The Social care discussion group
+The Health and Social Care group

 Carers Discussion group